Horizon Line Photography Ideas

 Placement of the horizon within your image is a basic photography technique for composition.

 Horizons are the most common horizontal line to be found in photographs.
 They usually act as a dividing point in the image to anchor the rest of the photo.

 It’s important to understand how horizon lines are used for landscape photography.

 Equally important is making sure the horizon line is level so the viewer doesn’t feel the need to tilt their head when looking at the photo.

-Take a look at the Horizon Line photo ideas shared by members of our Facebook Group, Your Photography Journey to illustrate these concepts:
+Take a look at the horizon line photo ideas shared by members of our Facebook Group, Your Photography Journey.

 WATCH the video as we discuss how Horizon Line is used in each image.

 Using Rule of Thirds to intentionally place the horizon line in your photo is a good composition technique.
 It will help to create a visually pleasing and balanced image.

 A low horizon line is used to emphasize elements such as a dramatic sky or subjects above the horizon.